Keep a Homemade Frozen Lasagna in your freezer for an easy meal on a busy day! Fresh, delicious, and a great time saver.

 If you’re planning to take and bake your lasagna, keep it frozen until you are ready to depart and then place the frozen lasagna between some ice packs in a cooler.
 I usually add a bagged salad mix and any other items I want to transport that need to stay cool.
 Pack it up and hit the road!
 Don’t forget the loaf of French bread and the bottle of red wine.

 Dinner is served.
-Quick, easy cleanup.
+Quick and easy cleanup.
 Everyone is happy.
 Job done.

 Ingredients